mia-platform/documentation/docs/release_notes/roadmap.md

 ## How to influence the roadmap

 The roadmap is constantly evolving to quickly respond to market needs.
 A roadmap is only useful if it captures real needs.
 If you have success stories, feedback, or ideas, we want to hear from you!
-Schedule a meeting with us.
-We are happy to hear from you, propose your idea [here](https://makeitapp.atlassian.net/servicedesk/customer/portal/21/group/78/create/253).
+Join our [Mia-Platform Community Space](https://github.com/mia-platform/community/discussions) and propose your idea!

 ## Roadmap evolution